Promote your article

 - Discussion lists: post a short message to any discussion lists you are a member of, letting people know that the journal's latest issue, which includes your article, is now available.
 The easiest way to do this is to register for the table of contents alert for the journal so you can forward the email once you have received it.
 When browsing our content, at the top of the page (under the journal cover image) you can click on the Alert Me button.

 - Blogs: if you blog, don't forget to inform other users about your article.
+Find out how to make blogging work for you.

-- Library recommendation: check your institution has a subscription to the journal.
+Check your institution has a subscription to the journal.
 If not, recommend it for the next subscription year.

-- ORCID: Register for a unique ORCID author identifier and add details of the article to your profile.
+Register for a unique ORCID author identifier and add details of the article to your profile.

-- Video abstract: Consider producing a short video or audio recording in which you briefly outline the scope of your paper.
+Consider producing a short video or audio recording in which you briefly outline the scope of your paper.
 Let us know if you do produce a video, so that we can help you to promote it.

-Book authors: if you have written a book that Routledge has published, you may be interested in how your book is promoted so that it reaches its intended audience, and how you will be supported as an advocate for your book.
+If you have written a book that Routledge has published, you may be interested in how your book is promoted so that it reaches its intended audience, and how you will be supported as an advocate for your book.